rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 RudderClient.setAnonymousId(<ANONYMOUS_ID>);
 ```

-To retrieve the `anonymousId` you can use the following method
+To retrieve the `anonymousId` you can use the following method:

 ```java
 RudderClient.getAnonymousId();
 ```

 {% hint style="hint" %}
-The method `getAnonymousId` is available from v1.0.11 onwards
+The method `getAnonymousId` is available from v1.0.11 onwards.
 {% endhint %}

 ## External ID